MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

 A MicroEJ Platform is a MicroEJ Architecture port for a custom device.
 It contains the MicroEJ configuration and the BSP (C source files).

-MicroEJ Corp. provides example of MicroEJ Platforms for various evaluation boards on https://repository.microej.com/architectures/.
+MicroEJ Corp. provides MicroEJ Evaluation Architectures at https://repository.microej.com/architectures/, and MicroEJ Platform demo projects for various evaluation boards at https://repository.microej.com/index.php?resource=JPF.

 We recommend reading the :ref:`section.firmware` section to get an overview of MicroEJ Firmware build flow.